jazzfan2/anagram/README.md

 	-l LENGTH   Print solutions with word LENGTH only
-	-m QTY      Print solutions with at least QTY anagrams -M QTY      Print solutions with at most  QTY anagrams
+	-m QTY      Print solutions with at least QTY anagrams -M QTY      Print solutions with at most  QTY anagrams -I CHARS    Include words with all of these CHARS
+	-x CHARS    Exclude words with any of these CHARS

 All options can be combined.
 If no language option is given, Dutch is the default language.